 This open access collection provides unique insights into the three major initiatives of the Reconstruction Era in American history: restoration of the Union, transformation of Southern society, and enactment of progressive legislation favoring the rights of freed slaves.
 Pamphlets were collected by the Department of State Library and comprise speeches, debates, political statements, legislative bills, and more.
 Coverage: 1865-1869 and 1877, contains primary sources.
 Full text.

-Brings the 1960s alive through diaries, letters, autobiographies and other memoirs, written and oral histories, manifestos, government documents, memorabilia, and scholarly commentary.
+Contains diaries, letters, autobiographies and other memoirs, written and oral histories, manifestos, government documents, memorabilia, and scholarly commentary from/about the 1960s.
 Themes include Arts, Music, Culture; Civil Rights; Counter-Culture; Law & Government; Mass & Underground Media; Science & Technology; Sexual Revolution; Student Activism; Vietnam War, and more.
 Coverage: 1960-1974, contains primary sources.
 Full Text.

 Contains rare magazines by and for servicemen and women of all nations during the First World War.
 Includes over 1,500 periodicals written and illustrated by serving members of the armed forces and associated welfare organizations.
 Coverage: 1914 - 1919, contains primary sources.
 Full text.